 I love Thrift Stores, especially in the winter when garage sale season is non-existent.
 But even at the thrift stores, my frugal eyes are on the lookout!
 There is no way; 6 bucks for this shirt goes back on the rack!

-Here are 5 Tips to save you MORE at the Thrift Stores!
+Here are 9 Tips to save you MORE at Thrift Stores!

 When you enter the store, check what color is on sale that day.
-If they do not do a color code, ask what the special of the day is.
+If they do not do a color code, ask what the day’s special is.

 Then to maximize your savings, only look at items in that category.
 But always look at these items first!
 Ex.
 Good Will has their sign right up on the front door, and many of the kid’s clothes are $1, so when blue things are 50% off, you will get shirts for $0.50!
 And that’s the amount I like to pay:)